Date: December 9, 2017

 Location: Steele Indian School Park

-Registration: 7:30 AM – 9:00 AM (Due to another event in the park this day, we are requesting that participants arrive early)
+Registration: 7:30 AM – 9:00 AM (Due to another event in the park this day, we are requesting that participants arrive early and utilize the light rail)

 Program & Activities: 8:00 AM – 11:30 AM